Gluten Free Banana Pancakes

 Instructions:

-1. Whisk together flour, baking powder and salt.
+1. Whisk together flour, baking powder, and salt.
+Set aside.

 Tips